The SWAIT record

 8. Alarm Parameters

 The wait record has the alarm parameters common to all record types.
-The Application Developer's Guide lists other fields related to a alarms that are common to all record types.
+The Application Developer’s Guide lists other fields related to alarms that are common to all record types.

 9. Monitor Parameters